ian612/sfrpg-art-map/README.md

 1. The module includes the appropriate flag in its module.json file to tell the system where the mapping json file is (as described in [Step 1](https://github.com/foundryvtt-starfinder/foundryvtt-starfinder/wiki/Compendium-Image-Mapping#step-1-creating-a-module-and-modulejson)).

 2. It adds this button to the compendium tab for GMs.
 Clicking it will spool through all the actors in the system compendium, compiling a json file as specified by the sfrpg system's compendium image mapping function (as described in [Step 2](https://github.com/foundryvtt-starfinder/foundryvtt-starfinder/wiki/Compendium-Image-Mapping#step-2-creating-a-mapping)).
 Any actors that already have art/token art will have the path to those assets added to the json file.
 Any actors without them will show the default art/token art.
-For now, the token scale is hardcoded to 1, this will be fixed in a later release.

 ![image](https://user-images.githubusercontent.com/34078802/227305566-b5810b84-5a03-4677-bb12-da92cd924ca5.png)